-In this paper, we describe results of our work on one specific agent-based model, a model developed from an equation-based model published in the economics literature [9].
-The model relates the effectiveness of education to economic productivity, and money spent on education to the effectiveness of education.
-It therefore provides a means to tie models like those we have developed in our previous work [12, 14] - models which concentrate on the education obtained by individuals - into the wider economic picture.
+In this paper, we describe some results of our work developing and experimenting with one specific agent-based model, a model derived from an equation-based model published in the economics literature [4].
+The model relates the effectiveness of education to economic productivity and money spent on education to the effectiveness of education.
+It therefore provides a means to tie models like that described in [7, 8] into the wider economic picture.
 The remainder of this paper is organized as follows.
-Section 2 describes the model that we have implemented, both the equation-based original and the agent-based model we derived from it.
-Section 3 then describes a set of experiments that we performed using the model, Section 4 gives the results, and Section 5 analyzes them.
+Section 2 describes the model that we have implemented, both the equation-based original and the agent-based model that we derived from it.
+Section 3 then describes a set of experiments that we performed using the model.
+Section 4 gives the results and section 5 analyzes them.
 Section 6 then concludes.